 It is so easy to love where you live when you live in Old Town Alexandria!
 From its amazing restaurants to outdoor recreation; from its walkability to its charm, Old Town offers something for everyone.
 Here are our Top 10 reasons to call Old Town home.

 Without a doubt, the #1 reason people love living in Old Town is its walkability.
 East to west, Old Town runs about 1.5 miles; north to south, about two miles.
 You can literally walk the entire town from end to end!

 Best of all, you could leave your car untouched all week and walk to restaurants, shops, grocery stores, and any number of fitness studios.
-Evening entertainment such as a glass of wine at Grape + Bean, live music at Blackwall Hitch, or touring art galleries at the Torpedo Factory are all an easy walk from just about anywhere in Old Town.
-Weekends, you can walk to the year round Farmer’s Market in the center of town or along the waterfront.
+Evening entertainment such as a glass of wine at Brut, live music at Blackwall Hitch, or touring art galleries at the Torpedo Factory are all an easy walk from just about anywhere in Old Town.
+Weekends, you can walk to the year-round Farmer’s Market in the center of town or along the waterfront.